JetBrains/EnhancedUnrealEngineDocumentation/README.md

     </li>
 </ul>

-<p>DocsByBenUI extends this functionality and introduces the ability to navigate to the Blueprint inside the Unreal Editor from your C++ code.</p>
+<p>EnhancedUnrealEngineDocumentation extends this functionality and introduces the ability to navigate to the Blueprint inside the Unreal Editor from your C++ code.</p>
 <img alt="Interact with blueprints" width="800" src="https://plugins.jetbrains.com/files/14989/screenshot_23450.png"/>

 <h3 id="manage_the_game">Manage the game</h3>